-Pre-medicine/Allied Health Professions students at Davidson major in a wide range of disciplines, from neuroscience to art history.
-You should plan to major in a discipline that excites you and for which you have the most aptitude, understanding that you must also plan to take one or two courses that are listed as prerequisites at your health professions school of interest each semester.
+Our Premedicine and Allied Health Professions students major in a wide range of disciplines, from neuroscience to art history.
+You should plan to major in a discipline that excites you and for which you have the most aptitude, understanding that you will need to take one or two courses each semester that are prerequisites for admission to your health professions school of interest.

-If you are interested in the pre-medicine and Allied Health Professions, you should first do the following:
+If you are interested in premedicine and allied health, you should first do the following:

-While the specifics of your plan may vary, the following is an overview of what you should expect/plan for in your four-year course of study.
+While the specifics of your plan may vary, the following is an overview of your four-year course of study.

-Starting early in your college career, attend our fall pre-medicine and Allied Health Professions Director's Meeting (September).
-After that, you will meet regularly with Director of pre-medicine/Allied Health Professions Naila Mamoon.
-Your first meeting will be in a small group, and is an opportunity for you to ask questions and learn about the required pre-medicine/pre-health courses and recommended healthcare volunteering opportunities.
+Starting early in your college career, attend our fall director's meeting (September).
+After that, you will begin to meet regularly with Director Naila Mamoon.
+Your first meeting will be in a small group, and is an opportunity for you to ask questions and learn about the required premedicine courses and recommended healthcare volunteering opportunities.
 All subsequent meetings will be one-on-one with the director.

 Also, you should begin to find opportunities for clinical exposure and get involved on campus and in the community.